jpierre113/Springboot-Project/README.md

 What's next to fix:

-- Unable to delete a user unless the user has no posts and comments
+- 500 Errors nested exception: Unable to delete a user unless the user has no posts and comments
 - Unable to delete a post unless the posts has no comments